-- the standard for the Outdoor England Athletics Age Group Championships for their age group, U15+, in the current year OR;
+- the standard for the Outdoor England Athletics Age Group Championships for their age group, U15-U23, in the current year OR;

-- have attended the British Senior Championships in the current year OR;
+- have met the standard for or been invited to the British Senior Outdoor Track and Field Championships in the current year OR;

-- have represented Scotland in track and field, cross country, hill running, or road running at the U15 to Senior level in the current year;
+- have been selected to compete for Scotland (international) by Scottish Athletics or Scottish Schools Athletics Association in cross country or road running at the U15 to Senior level, in the current year;

 - AND have entered as an AAAC athlete AND competed in an AAAC vest in all Scottish championships entered in the current year.

-The Academy is administered by an AAAC subcommittee consisting of Brian Pahlmann (AAAC Club Manager), Ruth Watson (AAAC Pathways Development Officer), and Joyce and Ken Hogg (Level 4 Coaches), who are responsible to the Aberdeen AAC executive committee.
-Additionally, two Academy athletes currently represent their peers on the subcommittee: Sarah Nicol and Michael Ferguson.
+The Academy is administered by an AAAC subcommittee consisting of AAAC Club Manager and coaches, Frank Gauld, Eoghan MacNamara, and James Joy, who are all responsible to the Aberdeen AAC executive committee.
+Additionally, one Academy athlete is included to represent their peers.